roblatour/SolarWeatherStationII/README.md

   having removed the power LED on the ESP32-C6 (which saved about .3 mA)

+  Also, although the above numbers don't reflect it, further power savings can be realized by setting the ESP-IDF: SDK Config - ROM Bootlog Behavior - permanently change Boot ROM output to permanently disable logging (of note this is irreversible).
+This change will have the greatest marked savings when deep sleep is used.

 # The code

 The code includes two companion files in the main directory: